×

 Budgeting and cost factors for kitchen remodeling in LA

-When you post a project on Sweeten to connect with top, vetted contractors in Los Angeles, we’ll use your budget range to connect you with the companies who work at your price point.
-And if you’re still a little unsure about your budget, we’re happy to jump on the phone to talk it through with you before you start meeting with contractors.
+When you post a project on Sweeten, we’ll use your budget range to connect you with top, vetted contractors in Los Angeles who work within your price point.
+If you’re unsure about your budget, we’re happy to discuss it with you before you start meeting with contractors.

 Assembling your renovation team and choosing a contractor